- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 - Not a member?
 Get a lifetime membership for a one-time fee of $30. www.rei.com/membership.

 - REI adventure travel trips are not eligible for the REI Member Reward.

 - To order by phone, call 1-800-622-2236 | Monday-Friday, 7am through 5pm PT.

 Daily mileage and elevation may change.

 Today we continue into the heart of the Lamar Valley, known as North America’s “Little Serengeti.”
 Keeping our eyes peeled for some of the 67 species of mammals that live in the park, we continue backpacking south along the banks of the Lamar River.
 Even the river itself harbors life with native Yellowstone cutthroat trout living and spawning in the flowing waters while making a comeback as a result of recent protections.
-Fly fishing permits are available (catch and release only) and our guides can assist with securing permits upon arrival in the park on Day 1.
+Fly fishing permits are available online (barb-less catch and release only).
 We pitch our tents this afternoon on the Lamar riverbank, as serene a campsite location as one could ever hope for.
 All meals included.

 After a hot cup of coffee and a hearty breakfast, we break camp and continue backpacking along the Lamar River to Mist Creek.
 We hike through rolling grasslands and smell the sagebrush, navigating some creek crossings and passing over a footbridge en route to tonight’s campsite.
 The rugged peaks of the Absaroka Range come into view and the wildlife-viewing possibilities remain strong.
 These valleys and grasslands are home to elk, pronghorn, bison, bears, wolves, moose and many other wild creatures.
 Tonight, the music of Mist Creek plays in the background as we tuck ourselves into our sleeping bags and drift off to sleep.
 All meals included.